 In 1996, the Rosemary Conley Diet & Fitness magazine was launched.
 This award-winning publication had more than half a million readers and became market leader in its sector after just three issues.
 The magazine contained celebrity interviews, diet and exercise plans, expert columnists and the Fat File, a unique sliding scale guide to the fat and calorie content of food.

 Rosemary has presented her own TV series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
 She continues to have a high media profile with many regular appearances on national television and Radio.
-In 2012 Rosemary appeared on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.
+Rosemary appeared on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.

 In December 2001, Rosemary was granted the Freedom of the City of Leicester, the first woman to receive this honour.